jwok3327/jwok-skins/skins.md

 Hitsounds from **[amanita](https://skins.osuck.net/skins/4445?v=0)**

-*I don't know if this is the original link to download the skin, so if there's a different link let me know and I will update this again*
+*I don't know if that is the original link to download the amanita skin, so if there's a different link let me know and I will update this again*

 ## [- Everbloom Sakura (Yae Miko)](https://drive.google.com/file/d/1m3F-ELRUMzRCpySiVU3cPun3BjUESIN0/view) (My Lazer Skin)
 ![](https://i.imgur.com/Ch9kkUn.png)